kwaspek104/5_Minutes_With_Fruit/README.md

 If you have any additional questions, feel free to the one of our team members at:
 Email: [mariaocampo0513@gmail.com]() [kasper.kuzmicki@yahoo.com]() [julianpluas@gmail.com]() [sethmiller79@gmail.com]()

+# Notes
+If you would like to see the first stages of the application, please visit https://github.com/kwaspek104/5_Minutes_With_Fruit